 Vehicles subject to registration, or any implement customarily drawn by or attached to a registered vehicle, are subject to Iowa’s one-time registration fee.
 The fee is imposed on the purchase price at the rate of 5%.
 This includes camping trailers and horse trailers.

-Items used in treating livestock raised for agricultural production include, but are not limited to:
+Items used in treating livestock raised for agricultural production are exempt.

 Local option tax generally applies to the same goods and services that are subject to sales tax.
 The local option tax applies if the service or product is performed or delivered in a local option tax jurisdiction.